-CSRD materiality analysis
+CSRD materiality assessment

-Definition of the double materiality analysis (CSRD)
+Definition of double materiality assessment (CSRD)

-1. Financial materiality (internal materiality): This involves analyzing how sustainability issues can affect the company’s financial performance.
+- Financial materiality (internal materiality): This involves analyzing how sustainability issues can affect the company’s financial performance.
 This includes risks and opportunities arising from environmental, social and governance (ESG) factors that affect the company’s financial stability and long-term success.

-2. Impact materiality (external materiality): This perspective looks at how the company’s business activities affect the environment and society.
+- Impact materiality (external materiality): This perspective looks at how the company’s business activities affect the environment and society.
 The aim is to assess the company’s impact on environmental and social systems and to understand which issues are of greatest importance to stakeholders (e.g. employees, investors and nature).

 By systematically assessing topics in terms of their relevance, impact and probability of occurrence, we determine which issues are particularly important for the company and therefore worthy of reporting.
 The aim is to focus resources on areas that make a significant contribution to sustainability and at the same time create transparency for stakeholders.
-The four steps of the double materiality analysis enable companies to ensure comprehensive and balanced reporting that takes both internal and external interests into account.
+The four steps of the double materiality assessment enable companies to ensure comprehensive and balanced reporting that takes both internal and external interests into account.

 It helps to identify and specifically address material sustainability issues, which significantly increases the effectiveness of the sustainability strategy.
 This not only leads to better use of resources, but also to increased transparency and credibility vis-à-vis stakeholders.